meetoseh/backend/docs/db/daily_active_user_stats.md

 # daily_active_user_stats

-This table is entirely deducible from the users and journey_sessions tables, less those users/sessions which were deleted, but not in a reasonable amount of time.
+This table is entirely deducible from the users and interactive_prompt_sessions tables, less those users/sessions which were deleted, but not in a reasonable amount of time.
 It describes the total number of users which had an active session on a given day, where the days follow the Seattle timezone (meaning that not all